dengking/discrete/docs/Experts/cp-algorithms/Data-Structures/Segment-Tree/index.md

         return t[v];
     int tm = (tl + tr) / 2;
     if (pos <= tm)
+        // track current path, 自顶向下
         return t[v] + get(v * 2, tl, tm, pos); // go down the tree and add up all values found along the way else
         return t[v] + get(v * 2 + 1, tm + 1, tr, pos);
 }

 ```

+#### Assignment on segments

+Suppose now that the modification query asks to assign each element of a certain segment  $a[l \dots r]$  to some value
+$p$ .
+As a second query we will again consider reading the value of the array  $a[i]$ .

+To perform this **modification query** on a whole segment, you have to store at each vertex of the **Segment Tree** whether the corresponding segment is covered entirely with the same value or not.
+This allows us to make a "lazy" update: instead of changing all segments in the tree that cover the query segment, we only change some, and leave others unchanged.
+A **marked vertex** will mean, that every element of the corresponding segment is assigned to that value, and actually also the complete subtree should only contain this value.
+In a sense we are lazy and delay writing the new value to all those vertices.
+We can do this tedious task later, if this is necessary.

+So after the **modification query** is executed, some parts of the tree become irrelevant - some modifications remain unfulfilled in it.

+For example if a **modification query** "assign a number to the whole array  $a[0 \dots n-1]$ " gets executed, in the **Segment Tree** only a single change is made - the number is placed in the root of the tree and this vertex gets **marked**.
+The remaining segments remain unchanged, although in fact the number should be placed in the whole tree.